 Last Half the Best Half

 Hopefully, somewhere in that rant, you were able to take away that a planner is a useful tool when it comes to getting things done.
 And so to today’s message, get a planner out and start jotting down what the rest of 2017 will entail.
 I believe that with purposeful planning and ACTION, this second half of the year can be your BEST half.
 No sense in dwelling on the half that’s come and gone.
 It’s gone!
 If the first half was amazing, then stay on track.
 The second half can be just as amazing.
-But if you’re like me, and kind of dragged your feet after the hype of January ended, don’t loose hope.
+But if you’re like me, and kind of dragged your feet after the hype of January ended, don’t lose hope.
 Be encouraged and believe in yourself.

 Also Related: This is Your Year to Get it Done